-Before we get into the how, let’s talk briefly about the philosophy behind marketing to agents.
+Before we get into the how, let’s talk briefly about the philosophy behind marketing to real estate agents.
 The most important thing to remember is that you’re building real relationships with real people.
-It’s the only way to cut through all the noise realtors get on a daily basis, including a lot of it from loan officers who also want to earn their referrals.
+It’s the only way to cut through all the noise realtors get on a daily basis—a lot of it from other loan officers who also want to earn their referrals.

 You can get realtors’ attention with a few key tactics.
 First, be consistent.
-Reach out to realtors on a regular basis, and in a variety of ways, so they always remember who you are and what you do.
-Second, provide value to them.
-You can do this by making it easier for them to sell houses and get financing for their buyers.
-Be generous with your knowledge and time, giving them a reason to WANT to refer you and work with you instead of your competition.
+Reach out to real estate agents on a regular basis and in a variety of ways, so they always remember who you are and what you do.
+Second, make yourself valuable to your audience.
+You can do this by making it easier for them to sell houses and secure financing for their buyers.
+Be generous with your knowledge and time, giving them a reason to WANT to recommend you.

-Today’s realtors are bombarded with marketing from loan officers who all offer similar products and interest rates.
-You’ll stand out from your competition by forging real relationships rather than pushing sales pitch after sales pitch.
-So, let’s talk about the most effective ways you can do just that.
+Real estate agents are bombarded with marketing from loan officers who all offer similar products and interest rates.
+You’ll stand out from your competition by forging real relationships rather than pushing sales pitches and interest rates.
+So let’s talk about the most effective ways you can do just that.

 Remember that realtors are getting similar canned messages from several loan officers at any given time.
-So, use technology to stay in touch, but do it in a personalized, thoughtful way.
+Use technology to stay in touch, but do it in a personalized, thoughtful way.

-Instead of sending boring emails with graphs about rates or a dry monologue about the most recent Fed meeting, send realtors information about the industry that they can easily share with their clients.
+Instead of sending boring emails with graphs about rates or a dry monologue about the most recent Fed meeting, send realtors resources to grow their business, as well as materials they can easily share with their clients.
 Your content has to be relevant, or nobody will pay attention to what you’re sending.

-You’ll stand out by sending personalized emails that are full of helpful information realtors can use with their clients.
-Your goal should be to educate and inform agents so they can help their clients as they go through the process of getting a mortgage.
+You’ll stand out by sending personalized emails that are full of helpful information that realtors can use with their clients.
+Your goal should be to educate and inform agents so they can help their clients as they go through the process of buying a home.
 Remember, you’re there to make their job easier.

 2. Social Media Marketing Expands Everyone’s Reach

-One of the best ways to begin to build a relationship with realtors in a low-pressure way is to interact with them on social media.
-Comment, like and share!
-Realtors love to see people promoting their listings and social media content.
-If you stay consistent, they’ll get to know you better and when you feel like you’ve established some rapport, you may want to reach out in a private message to introduce yourself.
-This is a simple and FREE.
+One of the best ways to begin to build relationships with real estate agents in a low-pressure way is to interact with them on social media.
+Comment, like, and share!
+Agents love to see people promoting their listings and social media content.
+If you stay consistent, they’ll get to know you better.
+Once you feel like you’ve established some rapport, you may want to reach out in a private message to introduce yourself.
+This is simple and FREE.

-Another smart move is to send realtors information about the mortgage industry that they can use for social media posts.
+Another social media idea is to send realtors information about the market or lending solutions that they can use for their own posts.
 This gives them good content to post while also giving you more exposure.
 It’s a win-win!

 Social media is all about widening your reach at every opportunity.

-3. Open Houses are an Opportunity to Meet Realtors Face to Face
+3. Open Houses Are a Chance to Meet Realtors Face to Face

 In 2022 some markets are starting to hold open houses again.
-They are a great way to introduce yourself to new realtors, face to face.
+They are a great way to introduce yourself to new realtors face to face.
 Showing up to a weekend open house can make a big statement about your willingness to go the extra mile.
 But don’t linger too long.
-If this is a “cold call,” it’s a perfect time for an introduction and small talk, but save the sales pitch for later.
+If this is a “cold call,” it’s a perfect time for an introduction and some small talk, but save the sales pitch for later.

 Open house interactions should be focused on the agent.
-Ask questions to familiarize yourself with the agent’s typical clients and take note of how you can specifically help them.
+Ask questions to familiarize yourself with the agent’s typical clients, and take note of how you can specifically help them.
 If the opportunity presents itself, ask to schedule a follow-up meeting where you can have a one-on-one conversation.
-If you don’t get an appointment, you may want to ask for permission to send them marketing information in the future.
+If you don’t get an appointment, you may want to ask for permission to send them more information.

 4. Co-Branded Marketing Makes THEM Look Good

-One of the best ways you can help your realtor partners is by making them look good with very little effort on their part.
+One of the best ways you can help your real estate agent partners is by making them look good with very little effort on their part.

 5. Personal Visits Build Relationships

-It never hurts to stop by and say hi to a realtor.
-This personal touch is what builds relationships and goes a long way toward helping realtors like and trust YOU.
+It never hurts to stop by and say hi to your realtors.
+This personal touch is what builds relationships and goes a long way toward helping realtors to like and trust you.
 Don’t be afraid to keep showing up.
 Always ask how you can help make their job easier and what they need from you.

-According to an Inman report about earning referrals in our ever-changing market, cultural fit is very important for realtors when selecting a lender whom they want to send referrals to.
-Realtors want to make sure the lender can create strong relationships with agents and clients.
-These personal visits help show that you fit the culture they want to build with their clients and that you can nurture those strong relationships.
+Realtors want to make sure the lender can create strong relationships with their clients.
+These personal visits will show that you fit the culture they want to build with their clients and that you can nurture those strong relationships.
 But be careful you’re not a pest.
 Know how to read the room!

-Savvy lenders are marketing with real estate agents in new ways, and one of these new ways is by creating co-branded videos.
-Two experts on video packs a pretty big punch with homebuyers because you’re able to build on each other’s credibility, and there’s no better way to deliver this type of content than video.
+Savvy lenders are marketing with real estate agents in new ways—like video, livestream, TikTok, and podcasts.
+Two experts pack a pretty big impact with homebuyers because you’re able to build on each other’s credibility, and there’s no better way to deliver this type of content than video.